 Bringing CBD oil in your luggage

-If you are packing CBD oil in your carry-on bag, the best option is to pack it in your quart-size liquids bag and only bring under 3.4 ounces.
+When packing CBD oil in your carry-on bag, it’s best to pack it in a quart-size liquids bag and keep it under 3.4 ounces.
+If you have liquid medications in containers larger than 3.4 oz, you’ll need approval from a TSA security officer and additional screening.

-However, you should be careful trying to fly with CBD flower buds, as they can be mistaken for weed – the TSA can’t test your CBD at the checkpoint for THC levels, so they would rely on the packaging.
+While CBD products are generally legal as long as they contain less than 0.3% THC, be cautious with CBD flower buds as they can be mistaken for marijuana.
+TSA cannot test CBD for THC levels, so they rely on packaging.

 Flying internationally with CBD oil or other cannabidiol products